valhalla/valhalla/docs/algorithms.md

 state in terms of HMM) in the graph represents a candidate, namely a tuple `(road segment, offset)` that tells a location on a road segment on the map.
-An edge `(u, v)` means that node `u` is able to affect the decision about `v` (e.g. from node 1 to node 4, if it needs to walk a much longer way than it looks, then node 4 is unlikely to the match to the second measurement).
+An edge `(u, v)` means that node `u` is able to affect the decision about `v`.
+Take the edge `(node 9, node 12)` as an example: since it takes a much longer way than it looks from node 9 to node 12, node 12 is therefore unlikely to be the match to the last measurement.
 As you can see in the graph a measurement can be affected only by its previous measurement.

 Two probability models are used together to quantify how likely a measurement would be to match a node.
 The emission probability